 We have calculated the distribution of median pollutant concentrations at all stations in the model domain over each simulation period.
-Shown in Figure 3 are the distributions of O3, NO2, NO, SO2, PM10 and PM{2.5} for different station classes.
-They are presented by boxplots of the distribution of measured and modelled median values during each season (afternoon values of hours 12:00-18:00 LT) and allow to evaluate accuracy and potentially existing biases in our simulations.
+Shown in Fig. 3 are the distributions of O_3 , NO_2 , NO, SO_2 , PM{10} and $PM{2.5}$ for different station classes.
+They are presented by boxplots of the distribution of measured and modelled median values during each season (afternoon values of hours 12:00-18:00 local time) and allow to evaluate accuracy and potentially existing biases in our simulations.
 Table 2 gives a summary of the mean biases found.

 O_3 is the measure air quality models often have been "tuned" for.
 COSMO-ART is no different from other models in its ability to represent this quantity very well.
 A small but consistent underestimation is visible, but seasonal differences are well captured.
 In winter 2006 largest (negative) biases are observed, while autumn 2008 matches measurements best (Table 2).
 Overall biases in the median never exceed 10 ppbv and are often below 5 ppbv.
 Variability within the distributions is comparable with observations.
-Overall, a correlation of 0.7 (r) with hourly station values shows that the performance of our O_3 simulations are in the same range as results from simulations with comparable modeling systems like WRF/Chem in Grell et al. (2005).
+Overall, a correlation of 0.7 (r) with hourly station values shows that the performance of our O3 simulations are in the same range as results from simulations with comparable modeling systems like WRF/Chem in Grell et al. (2005).

-The $\rm O_3$ precursors NO and NO $2$ measured within the AIRBASE network show a much larger variability than $\rm O_3$ itself.
-The differences between rural and rural/remote stations in concentrations of NO and NO $2$ are well reproduced by the model.
+The O3 precursors NO and NO2 measured within the AIR-BASE network show a much larger variability than O3 itself.
+The differences between rural and rural/remote stations in concentrations of NO and NO2 are well reproduced by the model.
 Spring 2009, summer 2006 and autumn 2008 concentrations are in a similar range, while values more than twice the median of the other seasons were measured during the high pollution episode of winter 2006.
 The model reproduces this finding very well.
-NO $2$ concentrations vary strongly between station types and season, which the model also represents.
+NO2 concentrations vary strongly between station types and season, which the model also represents.
 However, a comparably strong underestimation is found in summer 2006.
 Steinbacher et al. (2007) and Dunlea et al. (2007) showed that the often used molybdenum converter based NO2 measurements are biased high due to the additional conversion of other oxidized nitrogen compounds.
 This will influence the comparison especially during this period, which is characterized by the high oxidative capacity of the atmosphere due to warm, sunny conditions.
-"Rural/coastal" stations show an overestimation throughout all simulation periods (Table 2).
-In summary we conclude that the model is able to accurately simulate NO_v.